-The Koschmann lab is studying the molecular mechanisms by which mutations promote tumor formation and genetic instability in pediatric high-grade glioma (HGG), and diffuse intrinsic pontine glioma (DIPG).
-Their work is currently focused on how mutations in pediatric and young adult HGG might affect response to novel precision medicine therapies.
+The Koschmann lab is studying the molecular mechanisms by which mutations promote tumor formation and genetic instability in pediatric high-grade glioma (HGG), and diffuse intrinsic pontine glioma (DIPG) and diffuse midline glioma (DMG).
+Their work is currently focused on how mutations in pediatric and young adult DIPG/DMG/HGG might affect response to novel precision medicine therapies.

 ATRX Mutation and DNA Damage Repair